Search results for:

 Old posts made before the addition of the Gutenberg editor have been converted to use the new style.
 These posts will have a single block with the type of Classic.
 The Classic block mimics the style of the old WordPress editor.
 You may also add a single Classic block to your post if wanting to stick to the old editor's format.

 When starting out using the new editor, WordPress will have you enter a working title for the post and add a block.
 In the empty block, you can either start typing or select a block that you want to add.
 WordPress will default to having the block be set as a Paragraph block if you start typing.

-In the upper left, in addition, you will have the option to Add a block to the post, with the ability to search for a Type of block as well.
-This will add the block under the current block you are editing, or if editing none, will add the new block to the bottom of the post.
+In the upper left, in addition, you will have the option to add a block to the post, with the ability to search for a Type of block as well.
+This will add the block under the current block you are editing, or if editing none, add the new block to the bottom of the post.